I have a bit of a reputation for disliking natural ingredients.

 They make your skin soft and smooth, protect it from UV harm and keep those pesky wrinkles away.
 I honestly couldn’t live without them.
 Here are my fave natural ingredients that have found their way into my skincare routine:

 Plus, there’s a workaround.
-You can always get a tinted sunscreen, like Sunumbra Sunscreen SPF30+. 😉
+You can always get a tinted sunscreen. 😉

 The skin of my body is very dry.
 Shea butter is the only thing that can make it soft and smooth again.
 For hours.